Court-Cursor/FieldFriends/README.md

 ## AWS deployment

+> Use [Action](https://github.com/Court-Cursor/FieldFriends/actions) to deploy to aws. \
+> Deployment will be executed upon merging to main branch.

 This repo now includes a PowerShell deployment script at [scripts/aws/deploy.ps1](/c:/Users/Ryzen/Projects/FieldFriends/scripts/aws/deploy.ps1).
 It deploys:
 - Database: optional PostgreSQL RDS instance, with private or public access depending on config
 - Backend: Docker image to ECR, then create/update an AWS App Runner service